marbleyung/TG_Scrap/README.md

 1. Go to https://my.telegram.org and login
 2. Press 'API development tools' and create a new application or go to step 3 if you already have one.
-3. Copy your 'App api_id' and 'App api_hash' to the .env file (next to '=' sign, no spaces, just ctrl+v) 3*. .env file is in the same directory, open it with notepad, paste values, save file and close.
+3. Copy your 'App api_id' and 'App api_hash' to the .env file (next to '=' sign, no spaces, just ctrl+v)
 4. Run 'parse.exe'.
 5. Follow the instructions in file you had open.
-6*.
-Phone number should be start with '+' and has international code (38 for UA).
+6. Phone number should be start with '+' and has international code (38 for UA).
 For example, "+380123456789"
 7. Enter the values in the app and get your result in .html file!
 8. If you didn't get any result, check log.txt.